UTS-eResearch/hpc_utilisation/README.md

       ./check_utilisation.py running -e your_email

 This will also have written a HTML page with the above information.
-You can email yourself a HTML formatted emailo with this information by using the `-e` option.
+You can email yourself a HTML formatted email with this information by using the `-e` option.

 Running with the `-u` option will limit results to a specific user.